Marriage and Family

 This book invites parents and Sunday School teachers to do nothing less than teach and treasure the good news of Jesus in every lesson.
 The methods explained in this book really did make me feel equipped to use every Bible opportunity as a chance to point my kids to Jesus.

 “Parenting is much more than controlling the behavior of your children.
 Parenting is actually about heart exposure and heart change.
 We know only Jesus Christ can create the kind of lasting change in the human heart that will transform behavior.
 In this workshop, Paul Tripp (author of Parenting: 14 Gospel Principles That Can Radically Change Your Family) speaks on how to let the gospel shape what you say and do with the children who have been entrusted to your care.”
-(This talk left me in tears, it was so powerful.)
+(This talk left me in tears, it was so powerful.
+And the book is perspective-changingly excellent.)

 What if God designed marriage to make us holy more than to make us happy?
 This book has some powerful insights for women and men as we seek to glorify God in our marriages.